Visual Hallucination: Charles Bonnet Syndrome

-Laboratory studies found complete blood count and comprehensive metabolic panel within normal limits.
+Laboratory studies found complete blood cell count and comprehensive metabolic panel within normal limits.
 No evidence of drug or alcohol use was found.
-TSH and vitamin B12 levels also were within normal range.
+Thyroid-stimulating hormone and vitamin B12 levels also were within normal range.
 ECG reading was normal.
 CT of the brain showed postoperative changes from previous fronto-temporal craniotomy for aneurysm clipping.
 Chronic encephalomalacia was observed in the left frontal and temporal lobes.
 There was no acute intracranial hemorrhage or cortical infarction seen.
 Moderate atrophy was observed.

 Charles Bonnet, a Swiss philosopher, first described the syndrome in 1760 in a publication describing visual hallucination experienced by his grandfather who was blind secondary to cataract but otherwise physically and mentally healthy.
 It was not until 1937, however, that a Swiss scientist, George de Morsier, labeled the condition as Charles Bonnet syndrome.1

 The diagnostic criteria for CBS remain controversial.
-The most widely accepted are: 1) the presence of formed, complex, persistent or repetitive, stereotyped visual hallucinations in a partially sighted person; 2) full or partial insight into the unreal nature of the perceptions; 3) absence of hallucinations on other sensory modalities; and, 4) absence of mental disorders.2
+The most widely accepted are (1) the presence of formed, complex, persistent or repetitive, stereotyped visual hallucinations in a partially sighted person; (2) full or partial insight into the unreal nature of the perceptions; (3) absence of hallucinations on other sensory modalities; and (4) absence of mental disorders.2

 The number of reported cases is increasing as the population ages and the prevalence of ophthalmologic4 and cerebral diseases increases proportionately, including age-related macular degeneration, cataract, glaucoma, diabetic retinopathy, cerebrovascular disorders, and Alzheimer disease.
-The estimated prevalence is 0.5 % to 17 %.5 It is difficult to interpret, however, because of differences in diagnostic criteria for CBS and in the methods used to evaluate the visual hallucinations.
-6
+The estimated prevalence is 0.5% to 17%.5 It is difficult to interpret, however, because of differences in diagnostic criteria for CBS and in the methods used to evaluate the visual hallucinations.6

-Visual hallucinations are also under-reported by patients who fear the symptoms represent psychiatric disease or who lack insight into unreal nature of hallucinations.1 Up to 60% of patients with CBS are hesitant to tell their physician about their visual hallucinations for fear of being labeled with mental illness or dementia.8 A large prospective study in The Netherlands found a history of diminished visual acuity or visual field loss as well as elderly age to be the primary factors correlated with CBS.9
+Visual hallucinations are also under-reported by patients who fear the symptoms represent psychiatric disease or who lack insight into unreal nature of hallucinations.1 Up to 60% of patients with CBS are hesitant to tell their physician about their visual hallucinations for fear of being labeled with mental illness or dementia.8 A large prospective study in the Netherlands found a history of diminished visual acuity or visual field loss as well as elderly age to be the primary factors correlated with CBS.9